margni/note/README.md

 CSS uses native variables rather than SASS and is also constructed using css modules for componentized CSS rather than something like BEM.

+Uses iconography to make the application largely language agnostic for sighted users (Better accessibility is on the roadmap).

 ### Technical

-Generally trying to keep things as simple as possible.
-Intentionally not Flux based, this approach may not be suitable for a real-world application.
+Some technical aspects may not be appropriate for real-world applications; not using 3rd party libraries and generally trying to keep things as simple as possible.

 ## ToDo